 Bovell has held conducting fellowships with the Allentown Symphony and the Chicago Sinfonietta.
 She became Assistant Conductor of the Chicago Sinfonietta for 2016-2017 season and made her professional debut during the Martin Luther King Jr. Tribute concerts.
 Bovell has also served in Assistant Conductor roles with both St. Louis and Hartford Symphonies, and has covered well established conductors Gemma New and Carolyn Kuan.

-Quickly becoming “one of the brightest stars in the world of classical music,” (Channel 3 News) Bovell was Music Director of the Civic Orchestra of New Haven for the 2018-2019 season.
-During her tenure, she committed to deepening the artistic level of the orchestra while expanding its reach into the community.
-In 2018, Bovell conducted two short operas for Hartford Opera Theater’s New in November, and in 2019 Bovell guest conducted the New Britain Symphony in a program of Dance Music.
+In 2018, Bovell became Music Director of the Civic Orchestra of New Haven.
+During her tenure, she committed to deepening the artistic level of the orchestra while expanding its reach within the New Haven community.
+That same year, Bovell conducted two short operas for Hartford Opera Theater’s New in November.
+In 2019, Bovell was a guest conductor with the New Britain Symphony.

 Sought after for her welcoming presence and unique perspectives, Bovell has been an invited guest speaker for various platforms and audiences.
 Most recently, she was a panelist for the III International Women Conductor’s Virtual Symposium, discussing her unorthodox journey as a conductor.
 Bovell has also spoken to various graduate school conducting students about the conducting profession and has participated in live online interviews via various social media platforms.
 As an education ambassador, Bovell has also engaged high school students, offering insight into her field and words of encouragement helping to empower the younger generation.